Valar-Systems/Glasscalibur/firmware/README.md

 ## Step 1 - Connect Power & Motor
 1. Connect a 12V 3A+ power cord to the power plug (2.1mm X 5.5mm Plug)
-2. Connect a bipolar stepper motor to the 4 motor pins A1, A2, B1, B2.
-3. If you need to move something heavy, over 50 lbs., consider using a geared stepper motor.
+2. Flashing the firmware requires 12V power to the device

-## Step 2 - Connect to board Access Point
+## Step 2 - Connect to the Model-H
 1. Using your smart phone or laptop (or any device with Wi-Fi), look for the Wi-Fi network name VALAR-AP.
 2. Connect to VALAR-AP